cdl-geneseo/geneseo-dictionary/S/Sig-Nu.md

 # Sig Nu

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sig Nu

 Created by  Unknown User (clp11), last modified on Sep 27, 2010

 (Proper Noun) A fraternity on campus. &quot;We had a party at the Sig Nu house last night.
 That fraternity really knows how to party!&quot; Pullano, S-Z, 2010.